scottish-government-design-system/designsystem.gov.scot/styles/base-grid/index.md

 In the demo, the individual boxes of the base grid span the width of the whole page on a mobile phone or other small device.

-{% include example-frame-base-grid.html name="interactive" caption="Half-scale interactive demo" resize=true %}
+{% include example-frame-base-grid.html title="Base grid example" name="interactive" caption="Half-scale interactive demo" resize=true %}